Tools for Preventing and Diverting Wasted Food

 - Peer-to-Peer Exchanges

 The interactive Excess Food Opportunities Map supports nationwide diversion of excess food from landfills.
-The map, updated to Version 2.0 in April 2019, displays the locations of more than 500,000 potential industrial, commercial and institutional excess food generators and more than 4,000 potential recipients.
+The map, updated to Version 2.0 in April 2019, displays the locations of nearly 1.2 million potential industrial, commercial and institutional excess food generators and more than 4,000 potential recipients.
 The map also provides establishment-level information including estimates of excess food generation.
 Use this map to:

 - Inform food waste management decisions at the local level.